rhomobile/rhomobile-docs/eb/en/edge/guide/configreference.md

 # Config.XML Reference
-Runtime configuration of the Enterprise Browser is managed through an XML file called Config.xml.
-This file is *mandatory* for proper Enterprise Browser execution: not every setting has a default and if the configuration file cannot be found, the Enterprise Browser will *not* start.
-An example configuration file is provided as part of the installation and contains sensible defaults, this page explains the meanings of each of the settings and their possible values.
-The example `Config.xml` file is bundled your installation or the Enterprise Browser on your device.
+Runtime configuration settings of Enterprise Browser apps are managed through the Config.xml file.
+The Config.xml file is required; your app will not start without it.
+Config.xml determines features and behavior of the EB runtime, such as the keys that can be intercepted by an app and whether to pre-load modules on startup.
+A sample configuration file is provided as part of the Enterprise Browser installation, and contains defaults for many (though not all) of the most common settings.

+The sample Config.xml file also is displayed below, and is followed by explanations of all settings.
+The EB Config.xml can be edited with an ordinary text editor or with the Config Editor utility included with the installation of Enterprise Browser 1.3.
+For more information, please refer to the [Config Editor utility guide](../guide/ConfigEditor).

-## Configuration File Location
+## Configuration file location
 The location of the configuration file loaded by the Enterprise Browser is dependent on a number of factors:

 * When running on the Enterprise Tablet the configuration file is read from `/Android/data/com.symbol.enterprisebrowser/Config.xml`.